djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

    ```
    ![Create from scratch](assets/create_from_scratch.png)

-10. After the agnet is created, you will be redirected to the agent configuration page.
+10. After the agent is created, you will be redirected to the agent configuration page.
 ![Agent configuration](assets/external_agent.png)

 11. Scroll down to the Toolset section, then under Agents, click on the Add Agent button.